DreGorski2/Udacity_LogAnalysis/README.md

-**3.On which days did more than 1% of requests lead to errors?
+**3. On which days did more than 1% of requests lead to errors?
 The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.**

 ```sql
 select * from